 Search by Author or using Author Keywords to find annual reports, proceedings, minutes, etc. produced by an organization.

-Use Expanded Search to add the term "sources" to a subject word search.
+Add the term "sources" to a subject word search.

 How can you locate specific documents within an archival collection?